 Article IX – Duties of Officers and Trustees

 The duties of the President, Vice-President, and Secretary shall be those usual to their respective offices.
 The President shall also appoint any other committees deemed necessary by the Board of Trustees to carry out the business of the church.
 The Board will establish and maintain communications with the committees.

 The duties of the Treasurer shall be to hold in custody all funds of the organization, and to keep an account of all receipts and expenditures; to pay such bills as may be approved by the Board of Trustees or a committee delegated by it; and to prepare a financial statement of the organization as required by the Board.
-At the close of each fiscal year, the Treasurer’s books shall be audited by a person or persons designated by the Board of Trustees each time a new Treasurer is elected or appointed.
+The Treasurer’s books shall be reviewed by a person or persons designated by the Board of Trustees each time a new Treasurer is elected or appointed.
 The review will adhere to the Financial Review Policy overseen by the Finance Committee.

 The Board of Trustees shall act as a policy-setting body and shall take action as required to administer the affairs of the organization.
 The Board shall see to it that an annual budget is prepared for consideration and adoption by the active members of the organization.